Climate Emergency Dashboard

 Emissions by source

-As shown in the diagram below, the biggest sources of carbon emissions in Multnomah County for 2020 are:
+As shown in the diagram above, the largest sources of carbon emissions in Multnomah County in 2021 were:

 - Gasoline – 24%